-32. The synthesis of evidence for key constituents of pathways to sustainability suggests a group of five overarching types of management interventions, or levers, and eight leverage points for transformative change (Figure SPM.9; D3 and D4 above) {5.4.1, 5.4.2}.
-The notion of levers and leverage points recognizes that complex global systems cannot be managed simply, but that in certain cases, specific interventions can be mutually reinforcing and generate larger-scale changes towards achieving shared goals (well established) (Table SPM.1).
-For example, changes in laws and policies can enable and underpin changes in resource management and consumption and, in turn, changes in individual and collective behaviour and habits can facilitate the implementation of policies and laws {5.4.3}.
+32 A summary of the evidence related to the components of pathways to sustainability suggests that there are five overarching types of management interventions, or levers, and eight leverage points that are key for achieving transformative change (Figure SPM.9; D3 and D4 above) {5.4.1, 5.4.2}.
+The notion of levers and leverage points recognizes that complex global systems cannot be managed simply, but that in certain cases, specific interventions can be mutually reinforcing and can generate larger-scale changes towards achieving shared goals (well established) (Table SPM.1).
+For example, changes in laws and policies can enable and underpin changes in resource management and consumption, and in turn, changes in individual and collective behaviour and habits can facilitate the implementation of policies and laws {5.4.3}.

-33. Changes towards sustainable production and consumption and reducing and transforming residues and waste, particularly changes in consumption among the affluent, is recognized by some individuals and communities worldwide as central to-sustainable development and reducing inequalities.
+33 Changes towards sustainable production and consumption and towards reducing and transforming residues and waste, particularly changes in consumption among the affluent, is recognized by some individuals and communities worldwide as central to sustainable development and reducing inequalities.
 While actual reductions have been limited, actions already being taken at different levels can be improved, coordinated and scaled up (well established).
-Those include, inter alia, introducing and improving standards and systems, including relevant regulations, aimed at internalizing the external costs of production, extraction and consumption (such as pricing wasteful or polluting practices, including through penalties), promoting resource efficiency, circular and other economic models, voluntary environmental and social certification of market chains and incentives for sustainable practices and innovation.
+Those include introducing and improving standards, systems and relevant regulations aimed at internalizing the external costs of production, extraction and consumption (such as pricing wasteful or polluting practices, including through penalties); promoting resource efficiency and circular and other economic models; voluntary environmental and social certification of market chains; and incentives that promote sustainable practices and innovation.
 Importantly, they also involve a change in the definition of what a good quality of life entails - decoupling the idea of a good and meaningful life from ever-increasing material consumption.
 All those approaches are more effective when they are mutually reinforcing.
-Actions that help to unleash, voluntarily, existing social values of responsibility in the form of individual, collective and organizational actions towards sustainability can have a powerful and lasting effect in shifting behaviour and cultivating stewardship as a normal social practice (established but incomplete) {5.4.1.2, 5.4.1.3, 6.4.2, 6.4.3}.
+Actions that help to voluntarily unleash existing social values of responsibility in the form of individual, collective and organizational actions towards sustainability can have a powerful and lasting effect in shifting behaviour and cultivating stewardship as a normal social practice (established but incomplete) {5.4.1.2, 5.4.1.3, 6.4.2, 6.4.3}.